 “People are curious when they see a black woman traveling solo.
 That curiosity can lead to friendly conversations, awkward staring, or rude reactions.
 I’ve encountered people who are genuinely curious about where I’m from and what brought me to that particular place by myself; at the end of these conversations, there’s always a hint of amazement and even pride in their eyes.
 I’ve been in situations where people tried to take a sly picture of me, or jump in to take a picture with me as if I was a figurine at Madame Tussauds, or even touch my hair without asking.”

-These are some of the experiences black women have to deal with whilst traveling and most especially while traveling solo.
-Nonetheless, it is important to note the role the media plays with the over-sexualization of black women and as a result, it becomes the perceived notion that people have towards black women.
+It is also important to note the role the media plays with the over-sexualization of black women.
 Kemi recalls “there have been instances where I’ve dined solo or went to a bar solo and I’ve been approached as if I was a prostitute.”

 So these are things one has to be aware of while traveling solo.
 However, it is not always as daunting as it seems.
 One advantage of traveling solo as a woman is that you are usually met with a lot of help.
 Adewumi attests to this: “People are more helpful than they normally would be if I was with others.
 They see a lady by herself and (rightfully or not) think I need more protection or help.
 Some folks go the extra mile when I ask for directions, offer advice when they see me struggling with a menu in a foreign language, and help me with bags on trains and buses.”